biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/_sources/nf-core_2.rst.txt

 .. install samtools/sort module in the pipeline
 .. list the modules installed in the pipeline and keep them in a json file.

 ..
-Add the link to the nf-core modules in the nf-core website
+Add the link to the nf-core modules in the nf-core website X done in Showing information about a module

 ..